hossimo/GMA3Plugins/grandMA3/shared/resource/lib_plugins/Random Select/README.md

 ![Example Image](https://github.com/hossimo/GMA3Plugins/blob/master/Images/RandomSelect.gif)

-#### Shuffle Selection in 1.2.x
+#### ✨Shuffle Selection in 1.2.x
-The newly added [MAtricks Shuffle Keyword](https://help2.malighting.com/Page/grandMA3/matricks_shuffle/en/1.2/Shuffle) depracates this Plugin. as of now I have not tested this Plugin it should still work but using the Shuffle option is way more powerful!
+The newly added [MAtricks Shuffle Keyword](https://help2.malighting.com/Page/grandMA3/matricks_shuffle/en/1.2/Shuffle) depracates this Plugin. as of now I have not tested this Plugin it should still work but using the Shuffle option is way more powerful👍

 #### Usage:
 * Select some fixtures